tmaciejewski/see/README.md

 ## Usage

 By default the web interface is available at `http://localhost:8888` on `db` node.
 You need to add first URL to begin crawling with.
+To find a page, type your query in the search text box and click "Search" or press Enter.
+Only 100 most relevant results are shown.

 Each crawler requests an unvisited URL from `db` node and visits it, extracting words (as they are) and links from the page, and sends them back to `db` node.
 Words after normalization are saved into the index and links are inserted as